jareddarlington/.config/README.md

 ## Keybinds

-I use a hybrid between Windows, MacOS, and custom keybinds.
+I use a combination of Windows, MacOS, and custom keybinds.

 ### General